Chromatic Aberration: What is it and How to Avoid it

 For travel photography, it’s one of the best tips.
-High contrast scenes will make that your lens suffer more to control the wavelengths and chromatic aberration will easily appear.
+High contrast scenes will make your lens suffer more to control the wavelengths and chromatic aberration will easily appear.
 Try to avoid the scenes where you have high contrast lights and wait for better light conditions.

 Another solution is to measure the light for shadows or lights, and don’t try to capture all the dynamic range.
 For example, if you are trying to capture a detail of the japan sakura.

 If you are a landscape photographer, you will love to shoot directly to a bright sunrise.
-This is one of the situations when chromatic aberration can appear.
+This is one of the situations when can appear.
 In this particular case, one solution is to reframe your composition or try to reduce the effect with the bracketing technique.

 Check your focal lengths

-The chromatic aberration usually appears in the extreme at the shorter and longes focal range.
+The chromatic aberration usually appears in the extreme at the shorter and longer focal range.
 This way, it’s great to have a wide lens to have the possibility to correct this problem in the exterior of your photos.
 But, most of the lenses will exhibit some kind of aberration in these areas.
 So be careful always to understand how your lens works.

-One good option to avoid this problem is make a panorama of your landscape.
+One good option to avoid this problem is to make a panorama of your landscape.
 In this way, you will avoid the problem in the exterior of your focal range, but you will be able to keep the composition as you have in mind after merging the photos in post-production.